react-navigation/react-navigation.github.io/website/versioned_docs/version-3.x/getting-started.md

   On newer versions of React Native, [linking is automatic](https://github.com/react-native-community/cli/blob/master/docs/autolinking.md).

-  To complete the linking on iOS, make sure you have [Cocoapods](https://cocoapods.org/) installed.
+  On iOS, to complete the linking, make sure you have [Cocoapods](https://cocoapods.org/) installed.
 Then run:

   ```sh
   cd ios
   pod install
   cd ..
   ```

+  On Android, it shouldn't need any more steps.
+But if you get errors regarding Android Support library during building the app, you need to install and configure [jetifier](https://github.com/mikehardy/jetifier).

 - **React Native 0.59 and lower**